NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 Currently modeling this type of configuration in EnergyPlus requires workarounds (to be described in the overview section) and it quite cumbersome to implement for large projects.
 According to the original requester, the workaround method could also complain about missing “exhaust fans” in the energy report  the  during compliance reviews (e.g. CA Title-24, pp. 257, 2019 version).
 This calls for an easier way to model a such re-routed exhaust streams, which would also allow more accurate part loads calculation and reporting on the exhaust fans.
 The proposed work is thus about implementing such a new feature that will allow more flexible exhaust streams routing to meet the modeling needs described above.

+Another application for such exhaust systems is health care.
+ANSI/ASHRAE/ASHE Standard 170-2013 Ventilation of Health Care Facilities specifies that certain types of spaces have a requirement that "All Room Air Exhausted Directly to Outdoors," e.g. ER waiting rooms, laboratories, laundry, etc. This adds the requirement for exhaust flow to track supply flow which is not currently possible at the zone level.

 ## E-mail and Conference Call Conclusions ##

 ### E-mail Communications ###

 - A few email exchanges with the original requester prior to and during the development of the NFP to clarify the development needs;
+- Comment in [pull request #9925](https://github.com/NREL/EnergyPlus/pull/8925#issuecomment-891994628) regarding application for health care spaces with requirement that "All Room Air Exhausted Directly to Outdoors."

 ### Conference Call Communications ###